Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Characters/Cult of the Bull/Lysander Hasapis.md

 ![[WhatsApp Image 2023-10-25 at 10.38.59.jpeg |400]]
-Lysander Hasapis is a General on the Council of Athens, and high ranking Cult of the Bull member.
+Lysander Hasapis is a General on the Council of Athens, and high ranking [[The Cult of the Bull]] member.
 Demigod - Son of [[Dionysos]].
 Growing up with an absent father was rough enough in Athens, but growing up with a drunkard mother was even harder.
 Lysanders mother, Agatha, did not take Dionysos' departure lightly, and has lost herself in alcohol and misery.